patkoch/patkoch/README.md

 :speech_balloon: I'm a speaker at [conferences](https://www.patrickkoch.dev/conferences/) and meetups

-:school: I'm co-organizer of the [#Microsoft Developer User Group Graz](https://www.meetup.com/de-DE/microsoftdevelopergraz/)
+:school: I'm in the leadership team of organizing the [#Microsoft Developer User Group Graz](https://www.meetup.com/de-DE/microsoftdevelopergraz/)

+:speech_balloon: I'm in the leadership team of organizing the [DevOpsDaysGraz](https://www.devopsdays.at/)

 ### Latest Blog Posts 📝